rasssik/Gulp4-starter/README.md

 ![Gulp4 preview](https://i.postimg.cc/pdjg1r0T/repo.png)

 ### Note
-This gulp configuration uses Pug and Sass, there are many automatical processes as a converting to WebP, group media queries, etc.
+This gulp configuration uses Pug and Sass, there are many automatical processes as a group media queries, etc.

 ### Architecture of project
 ```